WattageGuy/IoT-Intercom/README.md

               time.sleep(0.150)
 ```

 When the user clicks on any of the button the buzzer will stop making noises and the LED will turn off.
 The user will now be presented with two choises (shown on LCD) to make an answer that is going to be sent to Node-RED.
 Depending on what choise was made some varibel will be defined as seen in code below.
-This will set the text in the diffrent strings that is going to be sent in the different MQTT topics.
+This will set the text in the different strings that is going to be sent in the different MQTT topics.

 ```
 if redButton.value() == 1: # If red button is pressed